 Photo from Wikimedia Commons Library.
 No edits made.

-Though they prefer deeper water than those in Faxafloi Bay, sperm whales, and northern bottlenose, whales are also more commonly found in Iceland in summer.
+Though they prefer deeper water than those in Faxafloi Bay, sperm and northern bottlenose whales are also more commonly found in Iceland in summer.

 You can often see sperm whales in Breidafjordur Bay, where the water is deep enough for them to hunt.
 Northern bottlenose whales are more randomly distributed offshore but occasionally come into shallower seas when pursuing prey.

-However, these are not the only whale species that come to Iceland in summer and make each whale-watching tour that much more spectacular.
+However, these are not the only whale species that come to Iceland in summer, making each whale-watching tour spectacular.

-Basking sharks, the second-largest fish species can also be found cruising near the surface occasionally during this season.
+Basking sharks, the second largest fish species, also occasionally cruise near the surface during this season.

 These enormous, prehistoric creatures move slowly and have a very calm nature, meaning sightings often last longer than with the whales, who dive to feed.

-Another advantage of whale watching in the summer is that you can partake in a smaller vessel such as a RIB for a much closer, more personal encounter.
-The best option for a RIB boat whale-watching tour is from Reykjavik.
+Another advantage of whale watching in the summer is that you can partake in a smaller vessel, such as a RIB, for a much closer, more personal encounter.
+If you want a RIB boat experience, the best options depart from Reykjavik or Husavik—like this 2-hour puffin and whale-watching boat tour from Husavik.

 Whale Watching in Iceland in Winter